10.1. Creating an XML profiles file

 Note

-To load dynamic types from XML files see the Loading dynamic types in a Fast DDS application subsection of Dynamic Types profiles.
+To load dynamic types from XML files see the Loading XML Types profile in Fast DDS application subsection of Dynamic Types profiles.

 Fast DDS offers various options for the definition of XML profiles.
 These options are: